 The Transportation Services Office is a self-sustaining organization and rental rates are set at a level that assures recovery of the cost of doing business.
 Rates are updated every fiscal year.

 Fee Calculation and Billing

-Reservation requests must be submitted in one of the following ways:
+Reservation requests must be submitted electronically:

 If the requested pickup date and time is less than 24 hours from the time of the request, phone the Transportation Services Office directly, (907) 474-5875.
 Every effort will be made to fill a last minute request, however vehicle availability cannot always be guaranteed.